AMIT-NAIKK/Welcome_github/README.md

 ex -- git add index.html or  git add README.md
-to add multiple files we can use ex -- (git add .) then (git status) to check the save..
+to add multiple files we can use ex -- (git add .) then (git status) to check the save.. to commit example - (git commit -m"add new paragraph")